 Defending trade mark infringement allegations

 We have years of experience in batting off allegations of trade mark infringement.
 Often a robust response pointing out the difficulties the claimant will face is sufficient.
-Many cease and desist letters are automatically generated using computer and artificial intelligence with little human intellectual thought behind them.
+Many cease and desist letters also known as letters before action are automatically generated using computer and artificial intelligence.
+There is little human intellectual thought behind them.
 We find such claims are often unfounded and without merit.

-We find pointing out the stumbling blocks the claimant will have to get over is a good starting point.
+Pointing out the stumbling blocks the other side will have to get over is a good starting point.
 That is where we attack the strength of many trade mark infringement allegations.

 In our experience defences can often be built around: